ronhombre/neo-rust-gradle-plugin/README.md

 it.

 ## Requirements
+* Cargo (and its dependencies)
+* Gradle
+* JDK 8.0+

-This has not been concretely determined.
+These haven't been concretely determined.
 Please try it out and tell me if it works or not!

 ## Contributing Steps
 1. Fork the Repository.